Pedro Rodrigues (footballer)

-Pedro Filipe Figueiredo Rodrigues (born 20 May 1997), also known as Pêpê, is a Portuguese professional footballer who plays for Segunda División club Cartagena, on loan from Olympiacos, as a midfielder.
+Pedro Filipe Figueiredo Rodrigues (born 20 May 1997), also known as Pêpê, is a Portuguese professional footballer who plays as a midfielder for Cypriot First Division club Pafos.

 Club career

 Benfica

 Born in Sátão, Viseu District, Rodrigues joined S.L.
 Benfica's youth system at the age of 12 from local Associação Social Cultural e Recreativa e Desportista da Casa do Benfica de Viseu.
 On 26 August 2015, still a junior, he made his professional debut with the former's reserves, playing the entire 1–0 home win against U.D.
 Oliveirense in the Segunda Liga.

 Rodrigues scored his first goal in the competition on 13 February 2016, in a 2–2 away draw with Académico Viseu FC.
 In the 2016–17 season, he netted four times (all from penalties) from 38 appearances to help the side finish in fourth position.

 On 21 August 2017, Rodrigues joined G.D.
 Estoril Praia on a loan deal.
 He made his Primeira Liga debut with the club six days later, coming on as a late substitute in the 2–1 away loss to Sporting CP.

 Rodrigues scored his first goal in the Portuguese top division on 30 January 2018, helping the hosts defeat C.D.
 Tondela 3–0 with an early long-range shot.